giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 ## Register a User

-For registering a user, we accept data(like username, email and password) from the user and then:
+For registering a user, we accept data(like username, email, and password) from the user and then:

 1) If the email already exists, we return with status code `400` and message `Email already exists`.
-2) Else, we encrypt the password using `hash` method of bcrypt.
+2) Else, we encrypt the password using the `hash` method of bcrypt.
-3) And then we create a new user in the database with the username, email and hashed password.
+3) And then we create a new user in the database with the username, email, and hashed password.

 ```js
 // ...